gwendalp/WARTHOG/README.md

 rosrun warthog controller_node.py
 rosrun key_teleop key_teleop.py key_vel:=cmd_vel
 ```
+You must run the simulation by clicking on the play button on the top-right of the window.
 You can now move the robot with your keyboard.
-Go in the water.
+And test the WARTHOG in the sea.

 ## Authors